jzrlza/flask_template/README.md

 1. flask db init
 2. flask db migrate -m "string"
 3. flask db upgrade
-4. then delete the migration/ folder in there everytime you finishes
+4. And then now then delete the migration/ folder in there everytime you finishes